myltik/azure-docs.ru-ru/articles/service-fabric/service-fabric-cluster-resource-manager-metrics.md

 <properties
-   pageTitle="Управление метриками с помощью диспетчера кластерных ресурсов Azure Service Fabric | Microsoft Azure" description="Узнайте, как настраивать и использовать метрики в Service Fabric." services="service-fabric" documentationCenter=".net" authors="masnider"
+   pageTitle="Managing Metrics with the Azure Service Fabric Cluster Resource Manager | Microsoft Azure" description="Learn about how to configure and use metrics in Service Fabric." services="service-fabric" documentationCenter=".net" authors="masnider"